AMMARALBESANI/data-structures-and-algorithms./challenge01/README.md

 # Challenge reverse array

-function to take an array and then reverse it
+function to take an array and then reverse the same array

 ## Whiteboard Process
 ![whiteboard](./2023-06-17%20(8).png)